 Mississippi State University's affordable tuition provides an excellent return on your investment combining competitive costs with the best academics, research, student life, and career preparation.

 Additional out-of-pocket expenses vary by student for books, supplies, personal and transportation.
-An average annual estimate for these expenses is $6,384.
-Tuition and Fees listed are for the 2016-2017 academic year and are subject to change without notice by the Board of Trustees, State Institutions for Higher Learning.
-Amounts listed are the Primary Expenses for MSU and are all required for each entering freshman. * Weighted average.
-Cost depends on the residence hall assigned and the meal plan selected.
+An average annual estimate for these expenses is $6,438.
+Tuition and Fees listed are for the 2017-2018 academic year and are subject to change without notice by the Board of Trustees, State Institutions for Higher Learning.
+Amounts listed are the Primary Expenses for MSU and are all required for each entering freshman. *This is the estimated average cost of lodging and meals for students in the upcoming academic year.

 College is an exciting next step for your student, and Mississippi State University offers numerous scholarships and additional opportunities to help fund that step.
 MSU’s Scholarship Program offers assistance to outstanding students who demonstrate the potential for superior academic performance at the college level.
 Admission to the university is required for all scholarships.
 To be considered for competitive and private scholarships, the general scholarship application must be submitted.

 Federal student financial aid applicants looking for grants, loans, and work study should submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1st of the fall prior to the year they plan to enroll at MSU.
 MSU's Federal School Code is 002423.